 - You may remove the wound dressings and take showers if sutures, staples, or glue were used to close your skin.
 Cover the incision with plastic wrap before showering for the first week if you have tape (Steri-Strips) over it.

 You may have a drain (called a Jackson-Pratt, or JP drain) below your belly button that helps extra fluid leak from your body.
-Your doctor will take it out after 1 to 3 days.
+Your provider will take it out after 1 to 3 days.

 While you have a urinary catheter: